GeminiDRSoftware/DRAGONS/astrodata/doc/docscripts/source/gen.ADMANUAL_ADConcepts.rst

 In the case of our instrument monitoring example the result of the refactoring to the Recipe System is functional and in use.
-The resulting recipes made use of some primitives from the Gemini library of primitives, and could benef it from more refactoring allowing both some primitives from the main package to be used (i.e. the scripts performed, and primitives were adapted around a custom "prepare" step on GMOS data), and also to allow several of the primitives created to
+The resulting recipes made use of some primitives from the Gemini library of primitives, and could benefit from more refactoring allowing both some primitives from the main package to be used (i.e. the scripts performed, and primitives were adapted around a custom "prepare" step on GMOS data), and also to allow several of the primitives created to